Students seeking to enroll in the appellate clinic are strongly encouraged to contact Prof. Andrussier before enrolling.

 For a practitioner, the appellate process focuses largely on researching and writing; thus most of the work in this clinic will entail researching and writing.
 Work will include reviewing the trial court record to identify appealable issues, conducting sophisticated legal research, drafting research memos, drafting appellate briefs, participating in tactical decision making, preparing the excerpts of record for the court of appeals, and preparing for oral argument if argument is scheduled.
 If oral argument is calendared during the academic year, a student may also argue the appeal, with client and court permission (only one student on a team can argue any appeal).
 In addition, the clinic director will meet with the students in a seminar setting early in the year to discuss appellate advocacy and the law necessary to handle the appellate work.

-It is recommended that students enrolling in this course have completed the school's appellate practice course.
-It is also recommended that students enrolling in this course have completed or have enrolled in the federal courts course.
+It is also helpful if students enrolling in this course have previously taken appellate practice.
+It is recommended that students enrolling in this course have completed or have contemporaneously enrolled in the federal courts course.

 Because of tight court-imposed deadlines and the demands of appellate practice, this course requires students to be exceedingly flexible with their schedules and to dedicate significant amounts of time in the briefing process and in preparing for oral argument.
 The briefing schedule overlaps with fall break, and for reply briefs the schedule has often overlapped with a portion of winter break.
 Oral argument preparation has often overlapped with spring break.